List of Canadian constitutional documents: Documents entrenched by reference

 Some documents became entrenched in the constitution in 1982 because the amending formula in Part V of the Constitution Act, 1982, says that their subject matter can only be amended using the amending formula.
 In some cases, only part of the document is affected by this.
 Not all relevant documents have been tested in court to see whether they have truly become Constitutionally entrenched, while others have been deemed by the Supreme Court to be part of Canada's constitution.
 Two notable examples are the power to make changes to the office of the Governor General of Canada and the Supreme Court of Canada.
-Although the documents creating those two institutions are not mentioned in §52(2) as constitutional documents, they may be partially entrenched by being included in the amending formula.
+The documents creating those two institutions are not mentioned in §52(2) as constitutional documents, but are mentioned in the amending formula.
+In Reference Re Supreme Court Act, ss 5 and 6, the Supreme Court found that its compositions could only be changed according to the constitutional amendment rules.
+The same would presumably be true of the office of the Governor General for the same reason.
 Acts governing these bodies are: